Becoming a Parent

 Matching Intended Parents with Surrogates

-Once you’ve decided which form of surrogacy you are interested in, we can move forward with the matching process.
+Once you’ve decided which form of surrogacy you are interested in as an intended parent, we can move forward with the matching process.
 We carefully screen potential surrogate mothers for mental health conditions, physical and emotional health, criminal history, involvement with Child Protective Services, and a number of other items that could hinder your surrogacy arrangement.

 After the surrogates have been properly screened, you’ll be able to review the profiles of a number of potential surrogates who could be the right fit for your family.
 If you find the surrogate you’ve been looking for, we’ll move forward with the process, introduce you to your surrogate, and begin the journey that will allow you to become a parent through surrogacy.

 You also need to prepare for the financial cost of surrogacy.
 Depending on which type of surrogacy you choose and your insurance policies, your costs could vary widely.